decentology/dappstarter-cli-proxy/README.md

 # DappStarter Command Line Download Utility

 This project is a sub module for the DappStarter.
-It is used to seamless download an AOT compiled node module to run as a CLI.
-It is useful to allow developers to get started more quickly without the need to have `node` or do a `npm install`
+It is used to seamless download an AOT compiled node module to run the DappStarter CLI.
+It is useful to allow developers to get started more quickly without the need to have a specific `node` version installed or do a `npm install`